ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance.md

    * Click **Primary Instance** to deploy a single instance in the environment or to deploy the first instance in a multi-site topology.
    * Click **Secondary Instance** to connect the instance with an existing (primary) instance in the environment for high availability and complete the following steps:
      1. Select the primary instance that you want the secondary instance to be connected with.
-     2. For primary instances V2.8 or later, enter the vCenter Server administrator password for the primary instance.
+     2. For primary instances V2.8 or later, enter the vCenter Server Administrator password for the primary instance.
      3. For primary instances V2.5, 2.6, or 2.7, enter the PSC administrator password for the primary instance.
      4. For primary instances V2.4 or earlier, verify that the prefilled value for the PSC administrator password for the primary instance is correct.
 6. Complete the license settings for the instance components.